Close Encounters of the Third Kind: Plot

-As the extraterrestrials finally emerge from the mothership, they select Roy to join them on their travels.
+The extraterrestrials finally emerge from the mothership and select Roy to join their travels.
 As Roy enters the mothership, one of the extraterrestrials pauses for a few moments with the humans.
-Lacombe uses Curwen hand signs that correspond to the five-note extraterrestrial tonal phrase.
-The extraterrestrial replies with the same gestures, smiles, and returns to its ship, which ascends into space.
+Lacombe uses Curwen hand signs that correspond to the five-note tonal phrase.
+The extraterrestrial responds in kind, smiles, and returns to its ship, which takes to the sky.